fromtheboonies/TrashCal/README.md

 Why JavaScript?
 Because I've been working on large monolithic Java apps full-time++ for the past 13 years and it's nice to work with something simpler that I don't get to use much in my day job.
 I didn't want to have to rely on spinning up an application server to run the code or have to worry about installing some other app to run from the command line or Docker containers, so I made it self-contained with just static html and JavaScript files.
 Makes me think of the old days circa 1999-2000ish when I learned to develop simple websites in school using just a text file in notepad and Internet Explorer.

 If you use this project's contents to make a boatload of money, remember your roots.
 At the very least, pay it forward some day.

+## Version History
+01/12/2025 - Updated from using hard-coded date values to using calculation algorithms based on provided year, month, week of month, and weekday values